CultClassik/iac-azure-vault-cluster/README.md

 curl --insecure https://vault.dev.verituityplatform.com
 ```

+## Backup of Vault raft data
+* Idea:
+    * Use a GRS storage account
+    * VMSS instances will connect via NFS
+    * The VM MSI will have permissions in Vault to read raft data
+    * The "init script" for the VMs will configure a cron job that will perform a raft snapshot and copy the data to the storage container

 ## TODO
 * Migrate from gitlab to azure for terraform state
 * Enable "dead server cleanup"